gradosevic/ag-custom-admin/readme.txt

 	- Remove icons from admin menu buttons

 	Colorizer
-	- Change background and text colors on admin and login page
+	- Change background and text colors in admin and login page

 For more information about the plugin please see: http://wordpress.argonius.com/ag-custom-admin